acenteno320/Data_Analysis_with_Northwind_DB/Sales_Analysis_&_Clients_Northwind.md

-## SQL query structure
+## SQL query structure<br/>

 a.)
-Total Sales by Region.
+Total Sales by Region. <br/>
-Objective : View total sales by country and the most productive region.
+Objective : View total sales by country and the most productive region.<br/>
+The following is the query designed to address this objective:<br/>

 ![Query_objective1](https://github.com/user-attachments/assets/4b523e15-b358-439b-a754-4b01556cdf8b)